jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 As the night moved on and the sun rose, Lucy took further a nice rest and at around 10, she was already doing her groceries in the supermarket close to her on the island.
 As she went into the small supermarket she met an old friend called `Lars Pereira`. `Lars` was a strange man with a peculiar moustache.
 Like `Lucy`, `Lars` was also a foreigner in Portugal.
-He came from `Switzerland` and he, unlike Lucy, was only in `Armona` for holidays.
+He came from `Norway` and he, unlike Lucy, was only in `Armona` for holidays.
 Every single summer he would come back to relax.